Skip to content

 In a job market that’s full of uncertainty, getting your pest control license in Florida is one of the best decisions you can make.

 Like many skilled trades, demand in Florida for pest control is growing, and it doesn’t look like that will change anytime soon.
-According to the Bureau of Labor Statistics, the industry has a 16% projected growth rate in Florida, adding over 1,560 new pest control jobs annually through 2030.
+According to the U.S. Department of Labor, the industry is projected to grow 17% in Florida, adding 1,590 new pest control jobs annually through 2032.

 Before you can start getting rid of pests and spraying structures, you’ll need to get a Florida pest control license.
 Pest control licensing in Florida can be complicated, but we’ve detailed everything you need to know here.

-If you’re interested in getting your pest control license in the United States, this guide covers all the essentials you need to know:
+If you’re interested in getting your pest control license in The Sunshine State, this guide covers all the essentials you need to know:

 If you’re serious about getting your pest control license in Florida, make sure you bookmark this page!
 It’ll make it easy for you to return quickly if you have any specific questions about the pest control licensing process.